jwells00/jwells00.github.io/git-commands.md

 # Git Commands

-Git cheatsheet
+Common Git commands.

 Git Cheatsheet
 ------------------------
-Before editting any file, ensure the local repo is synchronized with the remote:
+Before editing any file, ensure the local repo is synchronized with the remote:

 ~~~
 git pull
 git status
 ~~~

-After editting an existing file, and after testing out any changes you made, synchronize it with the remote repo:
+After editing an existing file, and after testing out any changes you made, synchronize it with the remote repo:

 ~~~